 top of page

-Explosion of the Arts & SPARK by A City of Expression
+Explosion of the Arts and SPARK

 Riverside was known as the arts hub of Jacksonville, an eclectic mix of architecture, attractions, and residents that witnessed an influx of younger, lesser-known artists during the 1980s and 1990s.
-The art scene in the neighborhood was comprised of more established artists who were the main participants in the well-known Riverside Arts Festival,
+The art scene in the neighborhood was comprised of more established artists who were the main participants in the well-known Riverside Arts Festival, before Riverside-Avondale achieved its historic district status in 1997.

-SPARK was renamed iD Magazine in 1991 and three editions were published of iD Magazine – The Yellow, Red, and Green Editions.
+A City of Expression sponsored more art events, including Explosion of the Arts II, during 1991 and 1992.
+SPARK was renamed iD Magazine in 1991, and three editions of iD Magazine were published by late 1992: The Yellow, Red, and Green Editions.

 For unknown reasons, A City of Expression disbanded in 1992, leaving many group members and some of the public disappointed and wanting more from the organization comprised of artists and art enthusiasts.